 Pro Encryption support

-Supports standard OpenPGP encryption for total privacy.
+Supports both OpenPGP and S/MIME encryption for total privacy.

 Con Noisy UI